truenas/documentation/content/Solutions/Optimizations/Networking.md

 To establish multiple connections from the client system to the TrueNAS host, use the `-P` (parallel) flag.
 From the client computer, enter {{< cli >}}iperf3 -c *hostname* -p *5201* -P *4*{{< /cli >}}, where *hostname* is the IP address or hostname and domain for the host server, *5201* is the port the server is listening on, and *4* is the number of simultaneous connections to make.

-Note that iperf 3 is single threaded, which means that some hosts may be CPU-bound, including 40G and 100G networks.
+Note that iperf 3 is single-threaded, meaning that some hosts may be CPU-bound, including 40G and 100G networks.
 See the [iperf FAQ](https://software.es.net/iperf/faq.html) for more information.

 To run parallel streams of iperf3 on multiple cores/ports, first initialize the TrueNAS system on multiple ports: